LintlyCI/Lintly-Docs/docs/index.md

 ## Authentication and Permissions

-Lintly uses GitHub OAuth tokens to authenticate users.
-These tokens will also be used to pull data from GitHub when the user is browsing around on Lintly.
-Therefore, if a user does not have access to your repo in GitHub then they will not have access in Lintly.
+Lintly uses OAuth tokens to authenticate users.
+These tokens will also be used to pull data from GitHub or GitLab when the user is browsing around on Lintly.
+Therefore, if a user does not have access to your repo in GitHub or GitLab then they will not have access in Lintly.

 This extends to Admin users as well.
-Admins of a repo in GitHub will be admins in Lintly.
+Admins of a repo will be admins in Lintly.
 Admins can perform the following actions in Lintly:

-* Import repos from GitHub into Lintly
+* Import repos from GitHub or GitLab into Lintly
 * Remove repos from Lintly
 * Update settings

-### GitHub API tokens
+### GitHub/GitLab API tokens

-Lintly uses GitHub API tokens to interact with GitHub.
+Lintly uses API tokens to interact with the GitHub/GitLab API.
 The following tokens are used in Lintly:

 **The currently logged in user**